goschtl/zope/zope-foundation-admin/trunk/docs/ZopeFoundation_ByLaws.rst

              additional directors to this committee as he or she deems necessary or appropriate, subject to Board confirmation as set forth above.

+      4.1.3 Development Committee

+            - directed and established by the chairman? (rather not, better ...)
+            - leading the zope platform development and
+            - execution, definition and maintenance a development process
+            - produce a roadmap
+            - interact with standards organisations
+            - resolve conflicts, establish working groups
+            - provide development infrastructure
+            - ensure the use of open source rules of engagement
+            - enforce foundation policies and provisions (bylaws, membership agreement, ip policy and other policy documents)
+            - interact with membership at large by providing zope platform plans, status updates and by soliciting requirements and feedback
+              - (conducting academic and research community outreach) � (conduct zope platform marketing)
+            - (assure the availability of enablement services, including education and training programs)

    4.2.
 Appointment of Committees.
 The Board may appoint such
         committees as the Board from time to time deems necessary or